 Now, contemporary artists keep the venerable azulejo tradition alive.
 In fact, azulejos are so popular and sought after that Lisbon has an azulejo theft problem.

-Lisbon's Azulejo Museum, a Must See Site in Lisbon
+Highlights of Lisbon’s Azulejo Museum, a Must See Site in Lisbon

 The National Tile Museum has a stunning setting in a unique building, which is itself an exquisite piece of art.
 It’s housed in the Madre de Deus Convent, founded in 1509 by Queen D. Leonor.
 The museum was inaugurated in 1980.
 Its collection provides a journey through the history of tile, beginning in the 15th century.